-Mekiya Outini is an award-winning author, editor, co-founder and Managing Editor at The DateKeepers, and co-author of Itto's forthcoming memoir Blindness is the Light of My Life.
+Mekiya Outini is an award-winning author, editor, co-founder and Managing Editor at The DateKeepers, co-author of Itto's forthcoming memoir Blindness is the Light of My Life, and MacDowell Fellow (2024).
 His fiction, nonfiction, and poetry have appeared in Chautauqua, The Michigan Quarterly Review, The Coachella Review, Willow Springs and elsewhere.
 His novel manuscript, Ashes, Ashes, has also placed in serval contests, and its first two chapters have appeared in the West Trade Review.

-As an editor, Mekiya loves supporting ESL writers who are striving to convey their insights and ideas in unfamiliar languages and cultures.
+As an editor, Mekiya loves supporting ESL writers as they strive to convey their insights and ideas in unfamiliar languages and cultures.
 He brings to the table over ten years of experience with academic, professional, and creative texts, from resumés to memoirs; four years as a college-level writing instructor; four years as a tutor in university writing centers; an MFA in fiction from the University of Arkansas, Fayetteville; and a BFA in creative writing from the University of North Carolina, Wilmington.
-For more information, see Mekiya's services below.
+To learn more, see Mekiya's services below.
 Prices are available upon request.

 Last but not least, Mekiya is a homemaker husband.
 Learn more about his domestic pursuits here.

 "Baptism by Earth" (short story) wins 1st place in the 55th New Millennium Award in Fiction.

 Are you struggling with an academic paper?
 With 10+ years of tutoring and teaching at the college level, I’ll help you hone your paper while building your skills.
 (Expertise: supporting ESL writers.)

 Consultation Manuscript Preparation

 Are you preparing a manuscript for publication?
 I’ve worked on everything from academic articles to memoirs and can help you refine your language and adhere to the appropriate style guide.